apl-cornell/SCIF/docs/Introduction/Your-First-SCIF-Contract.md

 forge init --no-git
 ```

-Copy the generated Solidity contracts to the `src` folder, then run
+Copy the generated Solidity contracts into the `src` folder and run

 ```bash
 forge build
 ```

-Now you have built the project.
+Then deploy the contract to an Ethereum-compatible blockchain and interact with it by sending transactions or function calls:

 ```bash
 forge create src/ERC20_depmap.sol:ERC20 \